vasubhalodi07/jwt-cookie-auth-express-react/README.md

-# Secure Token Handling with JWT and Cookie Management
+# JWT Management with Cookies using React, Express, and MongoDB

 This project focuses on secure token management using JSON Web Tokens (JWT) in conjunction with cookie-based storage.
 Built with React, Express, and MongoDB, this system employs enhanced security measures, storing tokens in HTTP-only cookies.